 - 5 Steps to setting Up your first SOC

-- 3 Best SOC practices
+- 3 security operations center best practices

 What is a security operations center?